AltCtrlSupr/ACSPanel-Standard/README.md

     git pull

-Install the latest version of the dependecies
+Install the latest version of the dependencies

     ./composer.phar install